Plaster Mould Making for Slip Cast Ceramics with Ed Bentley

 - Emma Bridgewater Factory

 I can recommend various accommodation options on request.
-For those arriving by car there is free parking on site, or I can meet you at Stoke-on-Trent railway station or collect you from Manchester and East Midlands Airports (by prior arrangement and at extra cost).
+For those arriving by car there is free parking on site, or I can meet you at Stoke-on-Trent railway station (just down the road) or collect you from Manchester, Liverpool or East Midlands Airports (by prior arrangement and extra fee).

-For those who haven't the time to learn these in-depth skills personally, I offer a complete shape design, plaster modelling and mould making service.
+For those who haven't got the time to learn these in-depth skills personally, I offer a complete shape design, plaster modelling, mould making & small batch ceramic production service.
 In this case, please send me your ideas/images/sketches via email and I'll supply a detailed quotation.
 For more information about my practice, please find me via Google.

 Please contact me about your project, or for more details about my courses and we'll take it from there.
 I will happily answer all your question whatever your requirements or background.

 I look forward to hearing from you.